Graded character sheaves, HOMFLY-PT homology, and Hilbert schemes of points on $\mathbb{C}^2$: Introduction

 \subsubsection{Grading conventions}

 The different grading conventions appearing in the theory of \homflypt{} link homology can be a source of confusion (at least to the authors of the current paper).
-We will now collect the various gradings convention used in this paper and where they appear.
+We will now collect the various grading conventions used in this paper and where they appear.
 Serving as a point of orientation, this subsubsection should thus be skipped, to be returned to only when the need arises.